Curriculum

 2. Innovation: Develop innovative solutions to transportation management challenges

-1. Develop solutions to transportation management challenges that are informed by global best practices and emergency transportaton technologies
+1. Develop solutions to transportation management challenges that are informed by global best practices and emerging transportaton technologies

 3. Leadership: Develop high-impact leadership styles and competencies (traits, skills, behaviors)